sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/05_installer/installer.md

 }
 ```

-In an interactive installation, the user can select a custom path using the Custom Install button.
+In an interactive installation, the user can select a custom path using the "Custom Install" button.
 To reference the final installation location in your custom scripts, use the `%INSTALL_PATH%` environment variable.

 *Note that specific permission or filesystem virtualization setups may cause permission or performance issues if you try to install in a protected location, network drive, etc.*